pingcap/docs/ticdc/ticdc-changefeed-config.md

 # send-bootstrap-interval-in-sec = 120

 # send-bootstrap-in-msg-count controls the message interval for sending bootstrap, in message count.
-# The default value is 10000, which means that a bootstrap message is sent every 10000 row changes for each table.
+# The default value is 10000, which means that a bootstrap message is sent every 10000 row changed messages for each table.
 # send-bootstrap-in-msg-count = 10000
 # Note: If you want to disable the sending of bootstrap messages, set both send-bootstrap-interval-in-sec and send-bootstrap-in-msg-count to 0.